seancdavis/seancdavis-com/www/src/blog/posts/2016-02-12-fullsize-loop-background-video-youtube.md

 ---
-title: "Full-Size, Looping Background Video with YouTube Video"
+title: Full-Size, Looping Background Video with YouTube Video
-description: "It seems looping background videos are the new thing.
+description: It seems looping background videos are the new thing.
 But you don't have to serve up the video on your server.
-Let's use a YouTube video to accomplish it!"
+Let's use a YouTube video to accomplish it!
 tags:
   - html
   - css
+image: /blog/default/default-blue-03.png
 ---

 **UPDATE:** I have rewritten much of this article to incorporate the [YouTube IFrame API](https://developers.google.com/youtube/iframe_api_reference), which is now the preferred method for doing this.